 Major Depressive Disorder, Adult

 Major depressive disorder (MDD) is a mental health condition.
 It may also be called clinical depression or unipolar depression.
 MDD causes symptoms of sadness, hopelessness, and loss of interest in things.
 These symptoms last most of the day, almost every day, for 2 weeks.
 MDD can also cause physical symptoms.
-It can interfere with relationships and with everyday activities, such as work, school, and activities that are usually pleasant.
+It can interfere with relationships and activities, such as work, school, and activities that are usually pleasant.

 What are the causes?

 The exact cause of this condition is not known.
-MDD is most likely caused by a combination of things, which may include:

 What increases the risk?